matthw/aotw2018ctf-writeups/day5/README.md

 let's look at the code of the pwnshop_backdoor func.

-The first parts reads 16 integer
+The first part reads 16 integers

 ```x86asm
 .text:08048771                 lea     eax, (aAhaYouFoundSan - 804D000h)[ebx] ; "\nAha!
 You found Santas secret backdoor"...